Chemicals and Toxics Resources

 Get information on commonly asked about chemical substances, and learn how EPA manages their risks.

-- Air Toxics: Toxic air pollutants, also known as hazardous air pollutants, are those pollutants that are known or suspected to cause cancer or other serious health effects, such as reproductive effects or birth defects, or adverse environmental effects.
+- Hazardous Air Pollutants: Also known as toxic air pollutants, these are pollutants that are known or suspected to cause cancer or other serious health effects, such as reproductive effects or birth defects, or adverse environmental effects.

 - Common Superfund Chemicals: Fact sheets for the most common chemicals found at hazardous waste sites.